sabbavarapu/python-yaml/doc/employees.rst

         |
         |  dump(self)
         |
+        |  getAllByYear(self, year)
+        |      Returns turnover for all employees by year.
+        |
         |  getById(self, id)
         |      Returns turnover for all years for an employee.
         |
         |  getByName(self, name)
         |      Returns turnover for all years for an employee.
         |
-        |  getByYear(self, year)
+        |  getByYear(self, name, year)
-        |      Returns turnover for all employees by year.
+        |      Returns turnover for an employees by year.
         |
         |  loadFromFile(self, infile)

+.. automodule:: employees
+   :members:

 ..
 EOF